 The mission of the Adult Education Ministry is to help every adult fulfill their potential as a disciple of Jesus Christ.
 To support this mission, we offer a variety of opportunities, including bible studies, Inquirers’ Classes, topical classes, guest lecturers, and other occasional events.

-Until further notice, these offerings are held on Sundays from 10–11 a.m. on Zoom.
+Except where noted, until further notice, these offerings are held on Sundays from 10–11 a.m. on Zoom.
 For additional information, please contact Noelle Castin.

 The Reformed Institute

 Adult Education for Winter 2021

 Bible Study: “Looking into the Lectionary”Please join us Thursday mornings on Zoom as we prepare for Sunday worship by “looking into the lectionary” and considering one of the passages for the coming Sunday.
 Using various reflections on the passage as our starting point, we will spend some time in study of the scripture and in conversation about how it relates to our own faith experiences.
 To learn more, contact Noelle Castin.